Capesthorne Hall and Gardens

 The house is a magnificent Jacobean style building built in 1722 by William and Francis Smith of Staffordshire.
-Though the exterior of the house retains elements of its 18th century character, much remodeling was performed by the architect Anthony Salvin after a disastrous fire of 1861.
+Though the exterior of the house retains elements of its 18th-century character, much remodelling was performed by the architect Anthony Salvin after a disastrous fire of 1861.
 The interior of the house boasts a fine collection of antique furniture, art, marble sculpture, and tapestries.

 The house tour starts in the Entrance Hall, built by Edward Blore in 1837.
 The scagliola floor somehow survived the terrible fire of 1861.
 This leads to a sculpture gallery, with authentic classical statues dating to the 1st century AD, along with more modern copies.
-Perhaps the highlight is a bust thought to depict Domitia Longina, wife of Emperor Dometian (1-96 AD).
+Perhaps the highlight is a bust thought to depict Domitia Longina, the wife of Emperor Domitian (51-96 AD).

 The sculpture gallery leads to a Saloon and Drawing Room, which features a pair of mantlepieces brought here from the family's home in Belgravia, London.

 Upstairs are a set of less opulent chambers including a delightful Children's Room and a Box Room showcasing, well, a collection of boxes!
-Among the boxes on display are a 19th century apothecary's box, and a 17th century estate cabinet once owned by John, the builder of Capesthorne.
+Among the boxes on display is a 19th-century apothecary's box, and a 17th-century estate cabinet once owned by John, the builder of Capesthorne.
 There is also an American Room, commemorating the US connections of the current owners.

 Beside the house is a very attractive family chapel, possibly built by the Smiths at the same time as the main house in 1722.
 The interior features a marvellous mosaic reredos made in Venice by Salviati.

 Over 100 acres of parks and lakeside gardens surround the mansion at Capesthorne.
 There is an arboretum featuring maple trees, woodland walks and a nature trail to enjoy.